 Applications to the Visiting Scholar Program are accepted on a rolling basis.
 The Centennial Center, its facilities, and research support programs continue to be made possible in part through the generous donations of APSA members.

-Research-in-Progress Brown Bag Speaker Series: Each fall and spring, APSA Centennial Center scholars give presentations, open to the public, on their current research.
-Learn more and read about the Fall 2017 series here.
+Research-in-Progress Brown Bag Speaker Series: Throughout the year, APSA Centennial Center scholars give presentations, open to the public, on their current research.
+Learn more and view upcoming presentations here.

 Learn more about our current Visiting Scholars here.